 The ARC Project is leading research with youth, which is coordinated by Dr. Robin Cox of Royal Roads University.

-The youth research focuses on empowering youth post-flood by engaging them in a youth-centric social innovation process designed to build leadership, research, and innovation skills that involve youth in visual storytelling, dialogue, and critical reflection on disasters and resilience building.
+The youth research focuses on engaging youth and supporting their empowerment in youth-centric social innovation process designed to build leadership, research, and innovation skills that involve youth in visual storytelling, dialogue, and critical reflection on disasters and resilience building.

 The following key questions guide the youth research:

 - What do youth, particularly those facing multiple barriers as a result of poverty, racism, and gender, identify as the impacts of disasters in their own lives, families, schools, and communities?

 - What do youth identify as their primary concerns, priorities, capacities, needs and contributions to disaster recovery and resilience?

 - How do youth experiences, priorities, and resiliency capacities differ from other groups?

 - What recommendations do youth propose for improving services, programs, and policies designed to meet their needs and/or contribute to their resilience?

 - How can youth contribute to resilience building in their communities?